JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **What's the issue?**

-You might encounter an issue when changes in Kotlin code are not reflected in the iOS app in Xcode when direct integration is used.
+Changes in Kotlin code might not be reflected in the iOS app in Xcode when direct integration is used.
 The direct integration is set up with the `embedAndSignAppleFrameworkForXcode` task, which connects the iOS framework from your multiplatform project to the iOS app in Xcode.